ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/StopKamanjaCluster.rst

-This script reads the cluster metadata, contacts each of the nodes described by it, and starts the Kamanja engine at that location.
+This script reads the cluster metadata, contacts each of the nodes described by it, and stops the process with the Process Identifier (PID) that was written by the :ref:`startkamanjacluster-command-ref` command.
-A Process Identifier (PID) is recorded and written to the installation directory's *run* directory for each of the nodes started.
-This PID file is used by the :ref:`statuskamanjacluster-command-ref` script to verify that a process is alive on each respective cluster node.
-The :ref:`stopkamanjacluster-command-ref` script
-uses the PID to stop the cluster nodes that are running.

-Use the :ref:`kamanja-command-ref` **start** command to start individual nodes in the cluster.
+Use the :ref:`kamanja-command-ref` **stop** command to stop individual nodes in the cluster.

 Example
 -------

 ::

-  ./StartKamanjaCluster.sh --ClusterId ligadata1
+  ./StopKamanjaCluster.sh --ClusterId ligadata1
     --MetadataAPIConfig ../config/MetadataAPIConfig.properties